 The quality checks were used to check the data on inconsistencies.
 In general about 20% of the data show discrepancies from the acceptable ranges in ionic balances, conductivity and/or Na-Cl ratio.
 Errors could be identified based on the interpretation of the three criteria and in most cases corrected.
 Examples of errors that were encountered were: Na contamination, dilution factor not taken into account, missing values.
 Samples were reanalysed or, if no explanation could be found, only one of the duplo samples was taken into account.
-The data after corrections are shown in Figure 3.1 to 3.3.
-These Figures show the comparison of the cations versus the anions (3.1), the measured versus the calculated conductivity (3.2) and the Na-Cl ratio versus the deviation of the ionic balance (3.3).
+The data after corrections are shown in Figure 2 to 4.
+These Figures show the comparison of the cations versus the anions (2), the measured versus the calculated conductivity (3) and the Na-Cl ratio versus the deviation of the ionic balance (4).

-Figure 3.1 Cations versus the anions for monthly samples per year $(mmol_c m^3)$
+Figure 2 Cations versus the anions for monthly samples per year $(mmol_c m^{-3})$

-Figure 3.2 Calculated conductivity versus the measured conductivity (mS cm-1)
+Figure 3 Calculated conductivity versus the measured conductivity (mS cm-1)

-Figure 3.3 Molar Na-Cl concentration ratio versus the deviation of the ion balance (%)
+Figure 4 Molar Na-Cl concentration ratio versus the deviation of the ion balance (%)

 As can be seen from the figures, most of the data fall within the acceptable ranges.
-However, several data are rejected when using the FIMCI software to evaluate the data using the above described data checks, especially related to the conductivity test.
-It is suspected that the FIMCI software uses more stringent criteria for rejecting data then listed in de Vries et. al. (1999).
-Organic compounds might also cause the data that are outside the limits.
+However, several data are rejected when using the FIMCI software to evaluate the data using the above described data checks.
+For the 2001 data this was especially related to the ionic balance: the alkalinity appeared to be high in about 5 samples, combined with relatively high pH values (> 6).
+Carbonates of organic nitrogen compounds might also cause the data that are outside the limits.